drbeco/xadreco/README.md

 * Click Ok (Clique em OK):

 * That is it.
 You are ready to use the engine.
-(Pronto, a engine est· disponÌvel).
+(Pronto, a engine est√° dispon√≠vel).

 --

 To play your first game do this
-(Para jogar uma primeira partida, faÁa assim):
+(Para jogar uma primeira partida, fa√ßa assim):

 * Click at menu (Clique no menu):
 - ENGINE